ember-learn/ember-blog/source/2019-04-10-ember-3-9-released.md

 **Deprecate `this.$()` in components (5 of 6)**

-As part of the work in making Ember lean by default using `this.$()` in curly components is now deprecated.
+As part of the work in making Ember lean by default using `this.$()` in components is now deprecated.
 What is important to notice about this deprecations is that **this does not mean that we discourage the use of jQuery** in Ember applications.
 In fact, there are a lot of cases where jQuery is still very useful.

 If you still would like to use jQuery in your application you will need to use the `@ember/jquery` package going forward.